-In the work of Edgardo Aragón the structures of power, violence and politics are addressed in recorded performances that are recreations of past events, freely mixing story lines from family history and political history.
-Describing his oeuvre, he says: “My work often evolves around how power from a higher level is used to segment a large part of the population.”
-His videos, serene in appearance, show scenarios formed by landscapes that in fact hide a political discourse.
-They develop narratives inspired by the everyday environment and harsh social realities, mostly of his home country Mexico.
-They become documents of mournful sensibility that use an eerie silence to bring awareness in a most piercing way.
+In the work of Edgardo Aragón the structures of power, violence and politics are addressed in recorded performances that are recreations of past events, freely mixing story lines from family and political history.
+Describing his oeuvre, the artist has stated: “My work often evolves around how power from a higher level is used to segment a large part of the population.”
+His videos, serene in appearance, show scenarios formed by landscapes that in fact hide a political discourse, developing narratives inspired by the everyday social realities of his home country, Mexico.
+The works become documents of mournful sensibility that call our attention to the appalling universality of the problems he addresses.

-His films have been screened in film festivals in Werkleitz, Germany; Marseille, France and Mexico City, Mexico.
+His films have been screened in numerous film festivals in Werkleitz, Germany; Marseille, France and Mexico City.
 In 2015, Edgardo Aragón was part of the Jeu de Paume project “Inventing the Possible.
 Ephemeral Video Library”.